 The Audit Committee assists the Board in its oversight of the integrity of the financial statements of the company, compliance with regulatory requirements and the performance of Cadence's independent auditors and internal audit function.
-The Audit Committee, composed entirely of independent directors, is chaired by Roger S. Siboni and also includes Ita Brennan, Lewis Chew, Dr. James D. Plummer and Dr. John B. Shoven.
+The Audit Committee, composed entirely of independent directors, is chaired by Lewis Chew and also includes Ita Brennan, Dr. James D. Plummer and Dr. John B. Shoven.

 Corporate Governance and Nominating Committee

 The Corporate Governance and Nominating Committee oversees the Board's self-evaluation, nominates the Board members, evaluates nominees recommended by the stockholders and reviews the appropriateness of each director's continuing service on the Board.
-The Corporate Governance and Nominating Committee, composed entirely of independent directors, is chaired by Dr. James D. Plummer and also includes Ita Brennan, Julia Liuson, Dr. James D. Plummer and Dr. Alberto Sangiovanni-Vincentelli, Dr. John B. Shoven and Mary A. Wilderotter.
+The Corporate Governance and Nominating Committee, composed entirely of independent directors, is chaired by Dr. James D. Plummer and also includes Ita Brennan, Julia Liuson, Dr. James D. Plummer and Dr. Alberto Sangiovanni-Vincentelli and Dr. John B. Shoven.

 The Finance Committee, among other things, advises the Board and acts on behalf of Cadence in monitoring its strategic and other portfolio investments.
-The Finance Committee is chaired by Young K. Sohn and also includes Mark W. Adams, Dr. John B. Shoven and Roger S. Siboni.
+The Finance Committee is chaired by Young K. Sohn and also includes Mark W. Adams and Dr. John B. Shoven.

 Stock Ownership Guidelines for Directors and Executive Officers